 He examines your eyes and uses a CT scan to find out more about your orbital area before planning your surgery, and he customizes your treatment to restore the appearance and function of your eye.
 You don’t need to worry about pain during surgery.
 Dr. Douglas uses general anesthesia for this procedure, putting you gently to sleep so you don’t feel any discomfort.

-How Dr. Douglas Accesses the Target Area During Your Surgery
+How Dr. Raymond Douglas Performs the Bulging Eye Surgery Incision

 Your surgical team accesses the surgical area through a tiny incision made in the crease of your upper eyelid or through the inner corner of your eye, taking care so that you shouldn’t see significant scarring.
 We can also make a small incision in the lining around your eyeball to drain off a little fat, if needed, to aesthetically adjust your prominent eye shape.